Arts and Humanities Research Council funded projects exploring the future of health and social care

 Dr Kim Wiltshire, Edge Hill University

 Home from Home is an Arts & Health project that explores the intersection between hospital acute care and social care.
 The project team from Lime Arts will work with local community organisations from Manchester University NHS Foundation Trust, including both patients and staff, to explore the realities of community ward care.
-This will open up creative discussions about the experience of living and working on the four Manchester Community Wards identified.
-The project will then see artists, patients and staff come together to create artworks that will be part of a travelling exhibition, alongside a film about the project and the discussions arising from the artwork.
+This will open up creative discussions about the experience of living and working on the three intermediate care units and one complex care unit identified.
+The project will see writers Zayneb Allak, Helen Harrison and Rebecca Hurst as well as musician and sound artist Caro C working with Kim Wiltshire to come together with patients and staff.
+Workshops will discuss the meaning of Home and lead to creating poetry that will be part of a travelling exhibition through the units and poetry anthology.
+There will also be a research film by Tim Brunsden about the project.